 Before the end of the first year a candidacy exam (CE) will be held and prior to that, at least 4 credits must have been earned.

-• a research plan no longer than 15 pages (font 12, spacing 1.5) will have to be sent 2 weeks in advance to the jury and signed by all participants on the day of the exam together with
+• a research plan no longer than 15 pages max. (font 11, spacing 1.5) will have to be sent 2 weeks in advance to the jury and signed by all participants on the day of the exam together with

 • the Candidacy Exam (CE) form prepared by the EDBB Office and emailed to the PhD Candidate before the exam.

 • A mentor needs to be identified before the exam, but does not need to be present at the exam

 • the president of the Candidacy Exam who has to be either an EDBB committee member or an EDBB thesis director (with PO, PA, PT, MER or PATT status),

 • two experts in the field (one of whom may be external to the EPFL)

 The EDBB Office can be contacted anytime to check the validity of the CE jury.

 Fail or Pass

 There is no possibility of “passing conditionally”: the outcome is either “pass” or “fail”.
 If the candidate fails the candidacy exam, a second and final exam may be rescheduled within a maximum period of 15 months after enrolment.

 How to proceed?